Spicy bread and butter pickles are easier to make than you think.

 - Add the cucumbers to the pickling liquid.

-- Fill 4-pint jars with cucumbers, onion, garlic, and peppers packed tightly.
+- Place 1/4 teaspoon of black tea leaves in each canning jar.
+Fill 4-pint jars with cucumbers, onion, garlic, and peppers packed tightly.
 (Adding 2 garlic cloves and 4 peppers to each jar.)

 - Refrigerate jars immediately.